Bicycling in Hoboken

 Light Green Line = Class III shared bike lanes

 The City of Hoboken has been constantly expanding bicycle parking facilities.
 Since 2009, bicycle parking capacity has increased by more than 50% and now exceeds 1,000.
 Bike parking near the PATH has more than doubled during that time.

 Indoor bike parking

 During 2010 Bike-to-Work Week, Mayor Dawn Zimmer instituted an indoor bike parking policy at City Hall for employees of the City of Hoboken.
-Businesses were challenged to institute similar policies for employees.
-If your business allows indoor bike parking for your employees, please contact email@example.com to be added to a list of Bike Friendly Businesses.
+Businesses are challenged to institute similar policies for employees.

 Bicycle Repair Station

 In December, 2011, the City of Hoboken installed its first self-service bike repair station, becoming one of the first municipalities on the east coast with a public bike repair facility.
 The bike repair service station behind the Bus Terminal adjacent to the PATH has a stand to hold a bike, a hand-operated air pump, and basic tools including wrenches, screw drivers, and tire lever for minor repairs.